 It’s something that many freelancers, whether established or not, experience: the necessity of professionally “proving” oneself.
 Newer freelancers have to get out there and show what they’re made of in order to get those great gigs.
 More seasoned freelancers, with a network of contacts built up along the way, might not have to search as much for gigs, yet they still must remain current by showing who they are and where they came from whenever they submit their work.
 Gone are the days when a basic resumé was enough.
-If you’re a freelancer looking to stand above the competition, here are some ways that you can create a portfolio that truly showcases your work at its best.
+If you’re a freelancer looking to stand above the competition, here are some ways to create a portfolio that truly showcases your work at its best.

 Invite the audience into your space.
 Let’s assume that you have a (preferably) .com website which is serving as the platform for your portfolio.
 Sure, you could just do the usual and have a bio, links to/pictures of your most impressive work, that sort of thing – why not make it a bit more interactive, though?
 It’s an unfortunate truth that people have short attention spans, so get (and keep their attention with questions such as these: